 That’s worth celebrating!

 However, amidst all the parties and good tidings exists this miraculous baby that we spend time remembering, yet not enough time studying.
-I’d like to put my attention on Him and His character this holiday season through a three part series entitled Humbled at Christmas.
+I’d like to put my attention on Him and His character with a three part series on humility.

 Can we concentrate on baby Jesus for a second?
 Take a minute and think only about Jesus when He first entered our sinful world.
 Don’t think about His surroundings or His parents or His visitors.